MEDIEVAL "JOYOUS ENTRIES" WERE PARADES THAT UNITED KINGS AND SUBJECTS AROUND RULERS' CORONATIONS, WEDDINGS, VICTORIES OR VISITS

 The Entry of Henri II, King of France, in Rouen, October 1 1550, 1557, zoom

-• In the 17th, the name became royal entries.
-There were no halts or performances because the king was the show.
-They began at the Bastille.
+- In the 17th, the name became royal entries.
+The parades began at Bastille and there were no halts or performances — the king was the show.

-• Moving the meeting-place farther into the countryside reflects the growing number of participants, and so of the growing town and economy, background of growing royal power (discussed in History from Fresh Perspectives, as here).
+- Moving the meeting-place farther into the countryside reflects the growing number of participants, and so the growth of town and economy, background of stronger royal power (discussed in History from Fresh Perspectives, as here).

 The Entry of Louis XIII in 1610 / zoom (please scroll down)